neurodevs/node-csv-extractor/README.md

 # node-csv-extractor

-Extract data from CSV files using user-defined rules.
+Extract data from CSV files using rules you define.

 ## Installation